iltommi/qdb-documentation/source/api/c.rst

     :returns: An error code of type :c:type:`qdb_error_t`

+.. c:function:: qdb_error_t qdb_prefix_get(qdb_handle_t handle, const char * prefix, const char *** results, size_t * results_count)

+    Search the cluster for entries with the provided prefix.
+The function will return the list of matching aliases, but not the associated content.

+    The returned results must be freed with :c:func:`qdb_free_results`

+    The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).

+    :param handle: An initialized handle
+    :type handle: qdb_handle_t
+    :param alias: A pointer to a null terminated string representing the prefix to use for the search
+    :type alias: const char *
+    :param results: A pointer to a const char ** that will receive an API allocated array of NULL terminated strings representing the list of matching aliases
+    :type results: const char ***
+    :param results_count: A pointer to a size_t that will receive the number of results
+    :type  results_count: size_t *

+    :returns: An error code of type :c:type:`qdb_error_t`

 .. c:function:: qdb_error_t qdb_get(qdb_handle_t handle, const char * alias, char * content, size_t * content_length)

     Retrieves an :term:`entry`'s content from the quasardb server.
 The caller is responsible for allocating and freeing the provided buffer.